Geroshabu/GeroTimer/documents/EditAlarmSequence/AddASequenceItem/AddASequenceItem.md

 ### Post-condition

-* The main window is displaying according to the new project
+* The main window is displaying
+* If an item had selected on the sequence before step 1, the new item is inserted to previous of it.
+* If no item had selected before step 1, the new item is added to last of the sequence.